tommasoltrz/FaceBlur/README.md

     cp -R .../your-path//FaceBlur/venv/lib/python3.6/site-packages/face_recognition_models .../your-path/FaceBlur/target/Faceblur.app/Contents/MacOS

 ## Create installer
-In order to make it easy to share you can create an installe by running
+In order to make it easy to share you can create an installer by running

     fbs installer